cheminfo/peaks-similarity/README.md

 * calculateDiff()
 * checkArray(points)
 * getSimilarity(newPeaks1, newPeaks2)
-* fastSimilarity(newPeaks2, from, to, common)
+* fastSimilarity(newPeaks2, from, to)
   * newPeaks2 has to be normalized (sum to 1)
-  * common should be either true / false and will take the peaks1 that are at a distance less that widthBottom
+  * fastSimilarity will use the common parameter.
+This parameter may be 'second' and will take the peaks1 that are at a distance less than widthBottom of any peak of peaks2

 ## License